Kgreenri/Subaru/README.md

-# Subaru Models in America
+# Subaru Models in America.